artoria-dev/data-science-lol/README.md

 Note that I need the try-except block to prevent the script from crashing if the summoner name is not in the correct encoding.

 I have the script running as of writing this.
-I don't know if it will ever stop running.
+I don't know if it will ever stop running..
 Well, since I have some time left while getting the summoner names, I can do some math.

 I aim to get at least the same number of games as before (70k, seventy thousand).